 Recruiting agencies employ several strategies to accomplish talent acquisition, from social media posts and job board listings to email outreach.
 Each strategy can be measured, evaluated, and optimized for greater success.
 As one of the best ways to engage candidates, email outreach should be employed by recruiting agencies carefully and strategically, with candidate experience in mind.

-Below, we explore several tips for creating the best email subject lines for recruiters.
+Below, we explore several tips for creating the best subject lines for recruiting emails.

 Why Are Recruiting Subject Lines Important?

 Recruiting emails are one of the most common methods of applicant outreach and candidate engagement, and subject lines play a critical role.
 In fact, subject lines are the primary reason an email is opened, deleted, or buried in the depths of a spam folder.
 As over 144 billion emails are sent daily, standing out amongst the fray is challenging – but not impossible!

 Implementing a clear strategy will help your recruitment agency cut through the noise and stand out to top talent.